sreenayanas/hoppers_hopping_/README.md

 -Languages used: Python, HTML, CSS, JavaScript -Frameworks used: Flask
 -Libraries used: Flask-CORS, Gunicorn
--Tools used: VS Code, Git, GitHub, Netlify, Render, Canvas API, LocalStorage
+-Tools used: VS Code, Git, GitHub, Render, Canvas API, LocalStorage

 For Hardware:
 No hardware components used